 Examples of Plant Eating Dinosaurs

 The third example of plant eating dinosaurs is the triceratops.
 This dinosaur is one of the most recognizable, thanks to its three horns and large frill.
-The triceratops was a large dinosaur, measuring up to 30 feet in length and weighing around six to twelve tons.
-It was a herbivore that ate mostly plants.
+In comparison to the stegosaurus, the triceratops measuring a similar length, up to 30 feet.
+It was a much stockier beast though with a weight up to around six to twelve tons.